apache/trafficserver/doc/admin-guide/logging/destinations.en.rst

 When a |TS| node generates a buffer of event log entries, it first determines if it is the collation server or a collation client.
-The collation server node writes all log buffers to its local disk (as per its :file:`logging.config` configuration), just as it would if log collation was not enabled.
+The collation server node writes all log buffers to its local disk (as per its :file:`logging.yaml` configuration), just as it would if log collation was not enabled.
 The collation client nodes prepare their log buffers for transfer across the network and send the buffers to the configured log collation server.